-- 1. A clear set of expectations and rules will be articulated to students. - 2.
+- 1. A clear set of expectations and rules with be articulated to students. - 2.
 Consequences will be applied in alignment with the Pastoral Care Framework according to individual needs and circumstances. - 3.
-The support for students who do not meet the rules or stated expectations will be guided by care, respect and forgiveness. - 4.
-The College will adhere to requirements stipulated in the ACT Education Act (2004) in regard to matters such as Suspensions and Exclusions.
+The support for students who do not meet the rules or stated expectations will be guided by care, respect and forgiven - 4.
+The College will adhere to requirements stipulated in the ACT Education Act (2004) and the ACT Education Ameniment Act (2022) in regard to matters such as Suspensions and Expulsions.